-- The financial goals of the company (i.e. profitability) - The fit with marketplace realities (will customers buy at that price?) - The extent to which the price supports a product's market positioning and be consistent with the other variables in the marketing mix - The consistency of prices across categories and products (consistency indicates reliability and supports customer confidence and customer satisfaction) - To meet or prevent competition b) Statement of the Problem
+?
+The financial goals of the company (i.e. profitability) ?
+The fit with marketplace realities (will customers buy at that price?) ?
+The extent to which the price supports a product's market positioning and be consistent with the other variables in the marketing mix ?
+The consistency of prices across categories and products (consistency indicates reliability and supports customer confidence and customer satisfaction) ?
+To meet or

+44 prevent competition

+45 3 b) Statement of the Problem

-Price is influenced by the type of distribution channel used, the type of promotions used, and the quality of the product.
-Where manufacturing is expensive, distribution is exclusive, and the product is supported by extensive advertising and promotional campaigns, then prices are likely to be higher.
-Price can act as a substitute for product quality, effective promotions, or an energetic selling effort by distributors in certain markets.
+46 Price is influenced by the type of distribution channel used, the type of promotions used, and the quality of the 47 product.
+Where manufacturing is expensive, distribution is exclusive, and the product is supported by extensive 48 advertising and promotional campaigns, then prices are likely to be higher.
+Price can act as a substitute for 49 product quality, effective promotions, or an energetic selling effort by distributors in certain markets.

-From the marketer's point of view, an efficient price is a price that is very close to the maximum that customers are prepared to pay.
+50 From the marketer's point of view, an efficient price is a price that is very close to the maximum that customers are prepared to pay.
 In economic terms, it is a price that shifts most of the consumer economic surplus to the producer.
-A good pricing strategy would be the one that could balance between the price floor (the price below which the organization ends up in losses) and the price ceiling (the price by which the organization experiences a no-demand situation).
-This is what the study set out to investigate on the pricing strategies for each stage of Product Life Cycle.
+A good pricing strategy would be the one that could balance between the price floor (the price below which the organization ends up in losses) and the price ceiling (the price by which the organization experiences which the organization ends up in losses) and the price cening (the price by which the organization experiences a no-demand situation).
+This is what the study set out to investigate on the pricing strategies for each stage of

+55 Product Life Cycle.

-c) Objectives of the Study
+4 c) Objectives of the Study

-The broad objective of the study is to investigate the pricing strategies for each stage of Plc., other sub-objectives include;

-- To examine the sensitivity and consumer psychology of pricing. - 2.
-To investigate the methods of setting price at any stage of Plc. - To investigate the adoption of cost-based pricing strategy and direct positive impact on profit margin. - 4.
-To investigate the pricing mistakes at any stage of Plc.
+The broad objective of the study is to investigate the pricing strategies for each stage of Plc., other sub-objectives include; 1.
+To examine the sensitivity and consumer psychology of pricing.
+2. To investigate the methods of setting price at any stage of Plc.
+3. To investigate the adoption of cost-based pricing strategy and direct positive impact on profit margin.
+4. To investigate the pricing mistakes at any stage of Plc.

-d) Research Questions
+61 5 d) Research Questions

-- How are the sensitivity and consumer psychology of pricing? - 2.
-What are the methods of setting price at any stage of Plc? - 3.
-Does adopting cost-based pricing strategy has a direct positive impact on profit margin? - 4.
-What are the pricing mistakes at any stage of Plc?
+1. How are the sensitivity and consumer psychology of pricing?
+2. What are the methods of setting price at any stage of Plc?
+3. Does adopting cost-based pricing strategy has a direct positive impact on profit margin?
+4. What are the pricing mistakes at any stage of Plc?

-e) Research Hypotheses
+65 6 e) Research Hypotheses

-The following null hypotheses will be tested at a significant level of 0.05

-$H{ot}$ : There is no significant relationship between sensitivity and consumer psychology and pricing.

-$H{02}$ : There are no effective methods of setting price at any stage of Plc.

-$H{03}$ : Adopting cost-based pricing strategy has no direct positive impact on profit margin.
+The following null hypotheses will be tested at a significant level of 0.05 H 01: There is no significant relationship between sensitivity and consumer psychology and pricing.
+H 02: There are no effective methods of setting price at a significant relationship between sensitivity and consumer psychology and pricing.
+H 02: There are no effective methods of setting price at any stage of Plc.
+H 03 : Adopting cost-based pricing strategy has no direct positive impact on profit margin.

-f) Justification
+7 f) Justification